 i.
 Completed international student application form (link) ii.
-Original or certified “true” copies of all transcripts and certificates iii.
+Certified “true” copies of all transcripts and certificates iii.
 English Proficiency Score (if English is not your first language)

 3. Credential assessment

 As the educational documents provided to support your application to Loyalist College are international documents, you may need to arrange to have a Credential Assessment Report for our College to continue processing and approve your application for admissions.
 Once we have reviewed your documentation, we will notify you if you need to contact one of the following companies, who can provide Credential Assessment Reports for international documents.
 Please visit the company website for further information and instructions on how to obtain the required report.

 International Credential Assessment Service of Canada (ICAS)